Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 ## Network streams

-Instead of `stream`, a more generic stream-reading function `stream0` is provided to work with any stream of an instance of `Stream` class.
-By defining a proper `getc` for a custom stream, we can use it with `stream0`.
+Instead of `stream`, a more generic stream-reading function `stream0` is provided to work with any stream of an instance of `Stream` class, which is very simple because it is not assumed to be recoverable.
+And, by defining a proper `getc` method for a custom stream, we can use it with `stream0`.
 ```haskell
 class Stream s m r c | s -> r c where -- needs FunctionalDependencies
     getc :: s -> m (Either r (c, s))
     -- getc will return either r in case of an error in the stream, or (c, s) otherwise.
 ```

-For example, we can make an example server program that outputs the string as is on the console, only converting "a"s into "A"s.
+For example, we can make an example server program that outputs the string as is on the console, only converting every "a" into capitalized "A".
 ```haskell
 {-# LANGUAGE QuasiQuotes, MultiParamTypeClasses #-}
 import Parser